rfmaynard/ScrollView/README.md

 -   getHeight() - This method will get the height of your current android device.
-By doing this, you can correctly determine that your ScrollView can work on all devices appropriately.
+By doing this, you can correctly determine that your ScrollView can work on all devices appropriately, depending on your use.

 ### An example project: